 Departing for Montreal, crossing Counter Street.
 What's a real passenger train without marker lamps?
 Follow the Facebook and Twitter links on the Mother Parker's website for news of Pacific's upcoming trips.

-A subsequent post will give more background on Pacific.
+This postscript post gives more background on Pacific.
 I support the campaign, and here's hoping the campaign will be successful, and that many of us will have an encounter with Pacific trackside!
 A few minutes later, F40PH-2 6437 leads an eastbound at Kingston.

 All remaining items in Trackside Treasure's VIVA VIA sale now 20% off.